-Our Project's Goals are to unearth any artifacts from the Chinese Funerary Burner and Altar Complex (Complex); build a new Complex while incorporating artifacts; repair all headstones; stabilize Potter's Field from further soil erosion, prevent destruction of its historic structures; continue maintenance of its grounds; map, reset and relocate dislodged Stones; research, record and recover the lost history of Alhambra Cemetery, Potter's Field and its many residents.
+Our Project's Goals are to unearth any artifacts from the Chinese Funerary Burner and Altar Complex to be incorporated in its recreation; repair all headstones; stabilize Potter's Field from further soil erosion, prevent destruction of its historic structures; continue maintenance of its grounds; map, reset and relocate dislodged Stones; research, record and recover the lost history of Alhambra Cemetery, Potter's Field and its many residents.

-The Martinez Historical Society (MHS) with the aid of the City of Martinez (City), City of Martinez Cemetery Commission (Commission) and the greater community at large, officially launched the Project on Sat, May 9, 2015 during the Annual City’s Alhambra Cemetery Spring Cleanup.
-To solicit and organize volunteers for this important ongoing Project, MHS in accordance with its mission, formed the Martinez Cemetery Committee (Committee).
-The Committee solicited a Team of Experts for professional guidance and coordinates with all involved parties of the Project.
+The Martinez Historical Society with the aid of the City of Martinez, City of Martinez Cemetery Commission and the greater community at large, intially launched the project on Sat, May 9, 2015 during the Annual City’s Alhambra Cemetery Spring Cleanup.
+To solicit and organize volunteers for this important ongoing project, the Society in accordance with its mission, formed the Martinez Cemetery Committee.
+The Committee coordinates with all involved parties including a Team of Experts who provide professional guidance.

 If you have any information about the site, its residents, or wish to volunteer, please email us at email@example.com or call (925) 335-9396 for more info.
 To find out about our next work party, please check our Calendar.